MP for Sevenoaks

 Shadow Secretary of State for Education

-Laura Trott is a Conservative MP for Sevenoaks, first elected in 2019.
-She has held senior roles in government and opposition, including Chief Secretary to the Treasury (in government) and Shadow Chief Secretary to the Treasury, and is currently the Shadow Secretary of State for Education.
+Laura Trott is the Conservative MP for Sevenoaks, first elected in 2019.
+She has held senior government and shadow roles, including Chief Secretary to the Treasury in 2023–2024 and, since November 2024, Shadow Secretary of State for Education.
+Her background also includes service on the Health and Social Care Committee and work in the Department for Work and Pensions.

-She has 14 declared financial interests, including eight entries for donations or other support to activities as an MP, two for employment and earnings, two for ad hoc payments, one gift/benefit from UK sources, and one visit outside the UK.
+She has 14 declared financial interests, including eight entries for donations and other support to activities as an MP; two entries for employment and earnings; two for ad hoc payments; one for gifts, benefits and hospitality from UK sources; and one for visits outside the UK.

 Generated 21 February 2026